johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ## 18. KeywordPerformanceTable Component

 The `KeywordPerformanceTable` component (`src/components/amazon-seller-tools/KeywordPerformanceTable.tsx`) is a reusable component that displays keyword performance data in a sortable and filterable table.
+It now includes filtering based on ASIN and keyword, and the table headers have been updated.

 - **Props:**